Cranfield School of Management

 Cranfield School of Management, established in 1967, is a business school that is part of Cranfield University in Bedfordshire, United Kingdom.
-It was ranked Top 10 in the UK and 34th in Europe in the Financial Times European Business Schools 2021 rankings.
 Cranfield School of Management is triple accredited by the Association of MBAs (AMBA), EQUIS and AACSB.
-Cranfield University, the UK's only wholly postgraduate university, specialises in science, technology, engineering, and management.

 Campus

 The Cranfield University campus, which includes the School of Management, is located just outside the village of Cranfield in the Bedfordshire countryside, near Milton Keynes.

 The School's Management Information Resource Centre offers access to electronic resources and is equipped with a Bloomberg Suite, a series of terminals offering access to live financial services news and data on industries, markets, economic indicators, equities, bonds and derivatives.
 The school also has a purpose-built residential management training centre.

+The Cranfield School of Management and the Defence College of Management and Technology at Shrivenham deliver the MBA (Defence), formerly Master of Defence Administration (MDA), at the Defence Academy of the United Kingdom Shrivenham campus.